ideasonpurpose/iop-specs-generator/README.md

 ### Commands:

 - **`npm run start`**
-   Start a local wordpress server, compiles assets and hot-reloads modules with webpack devserver.
+   Start a local server, compiles assets and hot-reloads modules with Gulp.

 - **`npm run build`**
-   Compile assets for production and zips the theme for deployment
+   Compile assets for production, before pushing the repo

 ### Updating the Repository: